Tarun-Rafa/ai_agent/README.md

 # CSCI-561-Game-Playing-Agent
-Developed an Artificial Intelligence Agent that plays the game of Halma ( version of Chinese Checkers).
-Defeated all the humans it played against.
-Implemented using minimax algorithm and Alpha - Beta pruning.
-Shortlisted among the top 50 agents developed in a class of strength 750.
+• Developed an AI Agent that plays the game of Halma which defeated all the humans it played against.
+Was Shortlisted among the top 10 agents developed in a class of strength 750.
+• The agent utilised the Min-Max, Alpha Beta Pruning strategy with a dynamically changing depth based on the time limit, to determine the best moves at each stage of the game.
+Created a visualiser to depict the moves made.